cpaelzer/ubuntu-maintainers-handbook/BugTriage.md

 ### Tagging `server-todo`

+Our team slug in the [Canonical team tags](https://documentation.ubuntu.com/project/contributors/bug-triage/bug-tags/#canonical-team-tags) is "server" and therefore we expect `server-todo`, `server-freezer`, and the general `rls-$$-incoming`.

+While the usage of `server-freezer` and `rls-$$-incoming` is possible, we will see it in triage as recent change, we ourselves not use these two much.

-This is our tag, which we use to represent "valid and we should work on it".
-I.e., better than just the usual "valid" backlog.
+The central tag, which we use to represent "valid and we should work on it" is `server-todo`.
+I.e., it means better and/or more actionable than just the usual "valid" backlog.

 We want to assign bugs from this queue regularly.
 To avoid losing traction there is a weekly bug housekeeping meeting (see below) to ensure no bug gets blocked or forgotten for too long.

-The goal is to have this list at around 30-40 bugs most of the time.
-If it drops lower, we can refill the list with candidates from the `~ubuntu-server` subscribed bugs.
+The goal is to have this list at around 10-20 bugs most of the time.
+If it drops lower, we can refill the list with candidates from the `~ubuntu-server` subscribed or `server-freezer` bugs.
 However, if the list grows significantly out of this range it becomes unrealistic to expect those issues to be handled in time, and we should communicate that to the reporters.

-Qualification for `server-todo`:
+Our detailed qualification for `server-todo`:

 * Whatever we think that we want to work on soon.
 For example: